wisdom-oss/deployment/README.md

-# Deployment
+# WISdoM OSS Deployment

-This Repository contains all information and documentation about the deployment process of the Interface and its backgroud services
+This article should help you deploying the current live(main) software.